How to Allow Remote Connections to MySQL Database Server

 First, you need to tell MySQL which IP addresses it should listen on.
 By default, it only listens to localhost (your own computer).

-The MySQL settings file is in different places depending on your system:
+Where you find the MySQL settings file depends on your operating system:

 - Ubuntu/Debian: